ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 ## Directives

+### `th-filter`

+The `th-filter` element is optionally used to wrap any of the following filter views.
+It provides consistent styling across views and lets you easily specify filter options in one place instead of having to specify options for each filter directive.
+As such, it accepts an `options` attribute with the following
+parameter:

+* `filterSet` is the `FilterSet` instance that the enclosed components will modify.

 ### `th-static-filters`

 The `th-static-filters` element is a container for a block of filters that are always visible to the user.
-It accepts an `options` attribute which is a hash consisting of the following options:
+It accepts an `options` attribute which, if present, overrides the `options` attribute supplied to `th-filter`.
+It is a hash consisting of the following options:

 * `filterSet` is the `FilterSet` instance that the component will modify.